 Submitting an application for admission by the required deadline places you in the candidate pool for consideration for fellowships and assistantships offered within the Department of Geography and Geographic Information Science.
 In addition, highly qualified students, and students from underrepresented groups, may be considered for some fellowships administered by GGIS and the Graduate College.
 The Department of Geography and Geographic Information Science is committed to encouraging a diverse and supportive environment for every student who pursues a degree in geography.
 Students from underrepresented groups are especially encouraged to apply.

 - The department has several admissions-related deadlines of which you should be aware.
 Applications are accepted for students to begin their degrees in the fall semester; the department does not admit students to begin their degrees in spring or summer semesters.
-Applicants who wish to be considered for financial assistance are strongly encouraged to apply by January 10, 2014; students who do not need financial support should submit their application by January 31, 2014.
+Applicants who wish to be considered for financial assistance are strongly encouraged to apply by December 10, 2015.

-If you have any questions about the admissions process please feel free to contact Susan Etter by email or by telephone at (217) 244-3488; for information about our graduate programs, please contact the Director of Graduate Studies, Ashwini Chhatre.
+If you have any questions about the admissions process please feel free to contact Susan Etter by email or by telephone at (217) 244-3488; for information about our graduate programs, please contact the Director of Graduate Studies, David Wilson.